hkhcc/GolayMetaMiner/README.md

-# GolayMetaMiner
-This is the official repository of GolayMetaMiner: a software for k-mer based identification of clade-specific targets.
+# GolayMetaMiner: a software for k-mer based identification of clade-specific targets
+This is the official repository of GolayMetaMiner.
 A manuscript on a specific diagnostic assay developed using this software is being submitted.

 1. Installation
   * The scripts are written in Python 3 and depend on a number of modules.
 The easiest way to install the required modules is by installing Anaconda.
 Anaconda may be downloaded from https://www.anaconda.com/distribution/